 He chuckled.
 ‘There’s a good chance Voldemort will have killed me before ten years have passed.’

 Fleur’s brow creased and the smile faded from her lips.
 ‘I suppose that’s just about worse than having to listen to my parents’ nagging.’
-She raised her wand and tapped him on the knee; his jeans turned pink.
+She raised her wand and tapped him on the knee, turning his jeans pink.
 ‘Charms are temporary, fleeting magic.
 Like the summer.’

 Like this summer.
 Harry reached for his wand, but his fingers dipped into an empty pocket.
 Bollocks.

 ‘I don’t have my wand.’

 She arched an eyebrow at him, then reversed her wand and held it out.
 ‘Use mine.’

 Harry stared at the polished rosewood.
 ‘Are you sure?’